Reference

 assertion_key = 'default'- Examples:

-task_status,deal_stage,project_status,health_score,churn_risk - Supersede with
+task_status,deal_stage,project_status,health_score,churn_risk - Replace with

 - Examples: